-LAKE LOUISE, ALTA. - Every Saturday for 10 weeks during ski season, Caroline St-Mars and her husband pack up the car and drive themselves and their four children from Calgary to Lake Louise Ski Area for the day.
+Every Saturday for 10 weeks during ski season, Caroline St-Mars and her husband pack up the car and drive themselves and their four children from Calgary to Lake Louise Ski Area (http://www.skilouise.com/) for the day.
 Her two oldest boys participate in the Bow Valley Kids ski program while the toddler plays in the daycare.
-Her baby spent his time in the day lodge with Mom or Dad last winter, but this season he’ll also hang out in daycare so St-Mars and her husband can ski together.
+Her baby spent his time in the day lodge with Mom or Dad last winter but this season he’ll also hang out in daycare so St-Mars and her husband can ski together.

-Skiing is a fantastic family sport.
-It gets the whole family outside exercising and having fun, and it gives parents and kids a chance to bond on the chairlifts and during the drive to and from the ski hill.
+Skiing is a fantastic family sport — it gets the whole family outside exercising and having fun, and it gives parents and kids a chance to bond on the chairlifts and during the drive to and from ski hill.

-“It’s great for families to go out and enjoy a day in the mountains together,” said Mike Moynihan, sales and marketing manager for Lake Louise Ski Area.
+“It’s great for families to go out and enjoy a day in the mountains together,” says Mike Moynihan, sales and marketing manager for Lake Louise Ski Area.

-The resort already appeals to mom, dad, and the kids because of its set-up (there’s a green run off of every chair) and amenities such as its daycare and Bow Valley ski and snowboard programs.
-Last season the Banff National Park ski resort upped its family friendliness by adding more family attractions and pricing.
+The resort already appeals to Mom, Dad and the kids because of its set-up (there’s a green run off of every chair) and amenities such as its daycare and Bow Valley ski and snowboard programs.
+This season the Banff National Park (http://www.banfflakelouise.com/) ski resort has upped its family friendliness by adding more family attractions and pricing.
 Here’s what you need to know to maximize family bonding on the slopes.

-The biggest news for families is the Parent Pass, a season’s pass that’s shared between two adults who have a child age five or younger.
-The interchangeable pass costs $1,649 - a substantial savings over buying two adult passes - and includes a free beginner’s area pass.
+The biggest news for families is the Parent Pass (http://www.skilouise.com/lake-louise-season-passes.php), a season’s pass that’s shared between two adults who have a child age five or younger.
+The interchangeable pass costs $1,439 — a substantial savings over buying two adult passes — and includes a free beginner’s area pass.

 A shared pass is a relatively new idea.
-“I believe we’re the first Alberta resort to do it,” said Moynihan.
+“I believe we’re the first Alberta resort to do it,” says Moynihan.
 “It’s offering flexibility for parents who have someone little.”

-Lake Louise removed the iconic bunny hill transport, Sunny T-bar (notoriously difficult for beginner skiers and snowboarders to learn how to ride), and replaced it with two new surface carpets.
+Say goodbye to the Sunny T-bar.
+Lake Louise removed the iconic bunny hill transport (notoriously difficult for beginner skiers and snowboarders to learn how to ride), and replaced it with two new surface carpets.
 Now newbie child and adult riders can reach the top of the beginner area by standing on the conveyor belts.
-Moynihan said the new system is “much friendlier for all beginners.”
+Moynihan says the new system will be “much friendlier for all beginners.”

 The original surface carpet will remain on the more gently graded portion of the beginner area, while the two new moving carpets will work in tandem to take beginners higher up the hill as they advance.

-“That’s awesome!” said St-Mars, who was planning to enrol her two-year-old son in morning lessons.
+“That’s awesome!” says St-Mars, who is planning to enrol her two-year-old son in morning lessons.
 “There’s no way he could ride the old T-bar.”

-Last season, Lake Louise opened a two-track tubing park accessible from the top of the surface carpets in the beginner area.
+Beginning in January Lake Louise will be opening a two-track tubing park accessible from the top of the surface carpets in the beginner area.
 The park will operate during ski hill hours and gives families another option for keeping busy at the resort.

-“It will be fun,” said St-Mars.
+“It will be fun,” says St-Mars.
 “If we decide not to ski all day we can go tubing with the little ones.”

-Ever wonder how stunt men land their crazy jumps and roll without breaking a leg?
+Every wonder how stunt men land their crazy jumps and rolls without breaking a leg?
 They crash into a “Bag Jump,” a giant air-filled mattress that absorbs the impact.
-Since January, big air seekers at Lake Louise are able to practice terrain park tricks safely as well.
-The resort plans to make its Hollywood Bag Jump available one Saturday a month, increasing its public use in the spring.
+Beginning in January, big air seekers at Lake Louise will be able to practice terrain park tricks safely as well — the resort plans to make its Hollywood Bag Jump available one Saturday a month, increasing its public use in the spring.

-“Our boys love going in the terrain park,” said St-Mars.
+“Our boys love going in the terrain park,” says St-Mars.
 “They will probably want to try it.”

-Lake Louise is also aiming to simplify the ski day through season pass charging.
+Lake Louise is aiming to simplify the ski day through season pass charging (http://www.skilouise.com/season_pass_charging.php).
 Parents can easily load cash or link a credit card to their season’s pass (or their child’s pass) and then use the pass to purchase everything from lunch and lessons to sunscreen and ski rentals.